ManiMatter/decluttarr/README.md

 -   Removing downloads that are stalled (remove_stalled)
 -   Removing downloads belonging to movies/series/albums etc. that have been marked as "unmonitored" (remove_unmonitored)
 -   Removing completed downloads from your download client that match certain criteria (remove_done_seeding)
--   Periodically searching for better content on movies/series/albums etc. where cutoff has not been reached yet (search_cutoff_unmet)
+-   Periodically searching for better content on movies/series/albums etc. where cutoff has not been reached yet (search_unmet_cutoff)
 -   Periodically searching for missing content that has not yet been found (search_missing)